 Blog

-Business Law Breakdown: When Is Business Litigation an Emergency
+When Is Business Litigation an Emergency?

-As people go about their daily lives, they are exposed to constant interactions with others, whether they be coworkers, employees, friends, neighbors, hired helpers–you name it.
-And within these interactions comes the possibility, however slight, of harm.
 Perhaps a company you hired to work on your home or property makes an egregious mistake.
 Maybe your business was the victim of unfair practices resulting in monetary loss.
 Or perhaps a third party is preventing you from efficiently conducting your business, and you believe you are entitled to compensation.

 Whatever the case, disputes are a fact of life.
 And it is understandable if your initial reaction to being wronged is to demand swift and just retribution through emergency litigation.
 But is that always the best course of action?
 Richards Rodriguez & Skeith partner Dan Richards discuss your options below.